May 25, 2007 Summer Tip #4 (Checked Nov 22 2019)

 Finding Reputable Podcasts

 If you teach in areas such as business, management, or society, the Harvard Business Review offers a weekly series, called Ideacasts that features “breakthrough ideas and commentary from leading thinkers in business and management.”
 The podcast (#43) from May 25, 2007, for example, features an interview with Bill George, professor of management practice at Harvard and author of True North: Discover Your Authentic Leadership, about “how leaders who are true to themselves add significant value to their organizations.”
 This fifteen-minute podcast can be streamed to your computer, or any of the multiple mobile smart devices and listen to it in the car, while you are exercising or wherever you have a few minutes.
-This series is now offered weekly and their archive has over 200 podcasts that are available through the iTunes site.
+This series is now offered weekly and an extensive archive is available with some restrictions.

 Sharing podcasts and the content of podcasts is simple.
 With just a url in your syllabus, assignment or in an announcement or discussion board, you can direct your students to a podcast; similarly students can share podcasts in this same way.
 And the best of all, most podcasts are free.